serokell/blog-posts/untyped-lambda-calculus/article.md

 In the last example, you might wonder if we should also apply beta-reduction inside the abstraction body.
 It brings us to the discussion of evaluation strategies.
-Different evaluation strategies correspond to different computation semantics.

-A rule that defines which redexes are reduced in what order is called an evaluation strategy.
+Evaluation strategy is a rule that defines which redexes are reduced and in what order.
 The most straightforward evaluation strategy is called _full beta-reduction._
-It allows us to reduce any redex with no order limitations.
+It allows us to reduce any redex at any point, with no limitations.
 Full beta-reduction does have some issues, however.
 For instance, you might get different results depending on the reduction order.
 Two common strategies define the order: _normal order strategy_ and _applicative order strategy_.